 \section{Conclusion}

 High-contrast imaging enables the detection and characterization of exoplanets far fainter than their host stars.
 This is typically achieved in interferometry by using multiple telescopes or by using segments of a single telescope, so that stellar light is attenuated while the residual signal is measured.
-In coronography, the star is blocked/attenuated, and exoplanet light is allowed through.
-This work has demonstrated that three different tri-couplers can achieve achromatic starlight attenuation and exoplanet throughput in a two-dimensional photonic platform for use after either high-contrast imaging methods.
+This work has demonstrated that three different tri-couplers can achieve achromatic starlight attenuation and exoplanet throughput using a two-dimensional photonic platform.

-To increase exoplanet throughput, the standard evanescent tri-coupler should be replaced with either an MMI or a tapered evanescent tri-coupler.
+Typically, a standard evanescent coupler is used in a nulling interferometry beam combiner.
+These should be replaced with either an 3X3~MMI or a tapered evanescent tri-coupler.
 Both can be optimized to increase exoplanet throughput without compromising on the starlight attenuation.

-A novel MMI design was proposed that combines the symmetric MMI mode with general MMI interference between $N=7$ and $8$, utilizing injection positions of $\pm$8.24\,\si{\um}.
+A novel MMI design was proposed that combines the symmetric MMI mode with general MMI interference between $N=7$ and $8$, utilizing injection positions of $\pm$8.24\,\si{\um} for a 30\,\si{\um} wide MMI (a position to MMI width ratio of $\sim$0.27:1) for MMI taper widths of 5.85\,\si{\um} (a taper width to MMI width ratio 0.20:1).
 This reduces the MMI length to a scale comparable to the tri-coupler.
-However, it introduces additional losses compared to evanescent couplers, which are only limited by bend losses.
-These MMI losses, combined with radiative bending loss, limit exoplanet detection due to starlight scattered into the destructive interference output ports.
+However, it introduces additional losses compared to evanescent couplers, which are limited by bend losses.
+These additional MMI losses, combined with radiative bending loss, limit exoplanet detection due to starlight scattered into the destructive interference output ports.
 This necessitates careful routing of the output waveguides to mitigate this noise in the exoplanet detection.

 The tapered tri-coupler was optimized for exoplanet throughput across the 1.5--1.8\,\si{\um} waveband.
 Unlike typical broadband tapered devices that rely on strict adiabaticity, this design, as a splitter, uses a compact design and exploits an extended coupling region into the outer arms.